 As the credit market has tightened since the economic recession set in, it’s important to remember that these late payments can damage your credit rating, make it harder to get loans for a car or house and even impact your ability to get a job or secure favorable insurance rates.

-On average, the report, “Delinquent Debt in America,” says individual debts hover around $5,178.
+The report, “Delinquent Debt in America,” finds that among individuals with debt in collections, the average owed hovers around $5,178.
 The most common debts include credit card and/or medical or utility bills more than 180 days past due that have been sent to collections agencies.
 According to the report, the Southern region of the United States has a high concentration of people in debt.

 “The share of adults with debt past due on their credit reports varies widely by geographic region.
 Broadly speaking, people in the South are more likely to have debt past due,” wrote Urban Institute report authors.